MODULE 3 - Section 6

 Team B

-The Sunhill Team landed in the morning without event, but upon reaching customs, they discover there is an entrance fee to get into the country.
+The Sunhill Team lands in the morning without event, but upon reaching customs, they discover there is an entrance fee to get into the country.
 During the preparation conversations, Megan forgot to share this information with the team.
 The snag sparks some nerves as they don’t have local cash on hand.
 Fortunately, the team is able to pay with a credit card.
 After getting their luggage and some confusion finding the pick-up location, the team is grateful to see Megan there to take them to their place of lodging.

 Megan had opted to take two taxis from the airport to the hotel as that was a more readily available and cost-effective option, but underestimated the amount of luggage team members would be carrying with them.
 This requires waiting for another taxi to become free in order to caravan together.
-The the team leader has to go back into the airport to get additional funds from the ATM to pay for the extra cab since Megan only has cash for two.
+The team leader has to go back into the airport to get additional funds from the ATM to pay for the extra cab since Megan only has cash for two.

-The team eventually arrives at the place of lodging, which was a cozy hotel in town on the opposite side of the river from the community center where the team would be engaging each day.
+The team eventually arrives at the place of lodging, a cozy hotel in town on the opposite side of the river from the community center where the team will be engaging each day.
 Megan gives the team an hour to drop their bags and grab a snack before orientation.
 While she is gathering her thoughts, she realizes that while the accommodations were quite nice at the hotel, there is no meeting area where the team can sit comfortably to have orientation or daily debriefs throughout the week.
 Megan decides to take the team across the street to a café.

-While she is able to highlight the community, the work being done there and key aspects for team members to be aware of, the café ambiance is a bit distracting and, while not going to break the budget, it did add an unexpected expense to the budget early in the week.
+While she is able to highlight the community, the work being done there and key aspects for team members to be aware of, the café ambiance is a bit distracting and, while not going to break the budget, it does add an unexpected expense to the budget early in the week.
 She wonders how much of what she shared was actually received.

-The community center launch event ended up a general success.
+The community center launch event ends up a general success.
 There were several instances where the team was unsure who was leading the setup and execution - them or the volunteers - but the team worked hard to be flexible and figure things out along the way.